-- Disclosure of the disability to the Director of Academic Support Services and Advising and/or the Director of the Academic Resource Center (ARC) as soon as possible after learning that an accommodation may be needed. - Documentation of the disability from a qualified professional whose credentials are appropriate to the disability (for example, a physician for a physical disability, a learning disabilities specialist or psychologist for a learning disability).
+- Disclosure of the disability to the Director of the Academic Resource Center (ARC), preferably prior to, or immediately after, enrollment for the first semester. - Documentation of the disability from a qualified professional whose credentials are appropriate to the disability (for example, a physician for a physical disability, a learning disabilities specialist or psychologist for a learning disability).
 Verification or more recent documentation may be requested by ARC or the Vice President for Academic Affairs.
 While a student may submit an Individualized Education Program (IEP) it is not acceptable for disability documentation.
-Disability documentation must follow the requirements below:

-1. Be typed or printed on official letterhead and be signed by an evaluator qualified to make the diagnosis and must include information about license or certification, background and area of specialization.

-2. Include current adult cognitive and achievement measures for students with learning disabilities and ADHD.
+Disability documentation must follow the requirements below: - 1.
+Be typed or printed on official letterhead and be signed by an evaluator qualified to make the diagnosis and must include information about license or certification, background and area of specialization. - 2.
+Include current adult cognitive and achievement measures for students with learning disabilities and ADHD.
 Testing must have been completed within 3 years of enrollment, unless the assessment was completed after the age of 18 and the documentation clearly reflects current functioning.
 For psychiatric disabilities, assessment must have been completed within the last 12 months.
-These time limitations do not apply to students with physical or sensory disabilities of a permanent or unchanging nature.

-3. Include educational, developmental, and medical history relevant to the disability for which testing accommodations are being requested.

-4. Clearly state the diagnosed disability and include a DSM IV-TR clinical diagnosis as appropriate.
+These time limitations do not apply to students with physical or sensory disabilities of a permanent or unchanging nature. - 3.
+Include educational, developmental, and medical history relevant to the disability for which testing accommodations are being requested. - 4.
+Clearly state the diagnosed disability and include a DSM IV-TR clinical diagnosis as appropriate.
 The diagnostic report should use direct language in the diagnosis of processing deficits as well as ADHD and avoid using terms such as "suggests," "is indicative of," or "attention problems."

-5. Fully describe functional limitations resulting from the disability.

-6. Include test instruments and subtest scores used to document the stated disability.
-This requirement does not apply to physical or sensory disabilities of a permanent or unchanging nature.

-7. Include recommendations for academic accommodations and a detailed explanation of why each accommodation is required.

-8. State medications prescribed along with any side effects of the medication that may affect college-level study or learning.
+- 5. Fully describe functional limitations resulting from the disability. - 6.
+Include test instruments and subtest scores used to document the stated disability.
+This requirement does not apply to physical or sensory disabilities of a permanent or unchanging nature. - 7.
+Include recommendations for academic accommodations and a detailed explanation of why each accommodation is required. - 8.
+State medications prescribed along with any side effects of the medication that may affect college-level study or learning.